TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- add large_number_font with just numbers
-- add a slider for vec2 and use it in settings gui

 - Knockouts should be counted instantly, just cancel them when the player is revived
 	- For killing a knocked out player, there is only an assist without killer - which is only +1 point
 		- E.g. (+ Pythagoras) m4a1 Shuncio